Sounders get big win over New York Red Bulls with big boost from Jordan Morris and own goal

 Seattle flexed its scoring talent early with a goal from Jordan Morris in the second minute of the game.
 The forward then displayed his hustle in getting in position for the Sounders’ second goal in the 23rd minute.

 Morris, who missed last season due to injury, sprinted downfield and then dove to connect his head with a cross from teammate Cristian Roldan.
-Morris skillfully whipped his head to pinpoint the pass to Nico Lodeiro, who knocked the ball into the net.
+Morris skillfully whipped his head to pinpoint the pass to Lodeiro, who knocked the ball into the net.

 But the concerning trend continued as Seattle couldn’t retain control of the game.
 The Sounders allowed a goal off a header from Red Bulls defender Aaron Long in the 27th minute and the equalizer in the 67th minute on a near identical play – a floating cross sent to the mouth of the goal – from midfielder Kaku.